Numerical Analysis of Differential Equations

 The table of contents may be taken as the syllabus for the course.

-Similar material is covered
+Similar material is covered in numerous texts.
+The following are all available

 - Finite difference methods for ordinary and partial differential equations: steady-state and time-dependent problems, Randall J. Leveque, Society for Industrial and Applied Mathematics, 2007.